 “The Future is now!”
 How many times are we going to hear this line?
 Ever since the first iPhone was released and sequential releases after.
-We welcome our readers to the first posts in our series, Welcome to the Future, where we talk latest and upcoming web technologies.
-You guess it!
-Our first subject is the expanding world of Progressive Web Apps.
-I am sure you’re asking, “What the heck is a Progressive Web App” and no its not a Republican becoming a Democrat.
+We welcome our readers to our look into the expanding world of Progressive Web Apps.
+I am sure you’re asking, “What the heck is a Progressive Web App”?
 Progressive Web Apps bring features we expect from native apps to the mobile browser experience in a way that uses standards-based technologies and run in a secure container accessible to anyone on the web.
 As a whole, Progressive Web Apps describe a collection of technologies, design concepts, and Web APIs that all work in tandem to provide an app-like experience from a mobile web browser.
 Let’s walk through some of the core tenets of Progressive Web Apps.

 1. Quarter Service Workers

 2. Pinches of App Shell

 The App Shell model is a simple design concept where the initial loading of the mobile web app provides a basic shell for the app UI, and the content for the app is loaded after. the App Shell isn’t a Web API or a framework, but rather a design that developers can choose and is enhanced by the Service Workers caching abilities.
 You might find that it’s a pretty straightforward made more dramatic by our friend, the buzzword.

 3. Dash of App Installing